nextflow-io/vscode-language-nextflow/README.md

 - `nextflow.java.home`: Specifies the folder path to the JDK.
 Equivalent to the `JAVA_HOME` environment variable, i.e. the Java binary should be located at `$JAVA_HOME/bin/java`.
 Use this setting if the extension cannot find Java automatically.

-- `nextflow.targetVersion`: Target version of Nextflow to be used by the language server.
+- `nextflow.languageVersion`: Nextflow language version to be used by the language server.

 - `nextflow.telemetry.enabled`: Enable usage data to be sent to Seqera.
 See the [welcome page](./src/welcomePage/welcome-vscode.md) for more information about what we do and do not collect.